 Why do they call it Bananas Foster?

-Like so amazing rich recipes, Bananas Foster Dessert originated in New Orleans, Louisiana in 1951, based on a family recipe of Emily Brennan.
+Like so many amazing rich recipes, Bananas Foster Dessert originated in New Orleans, Louisiana in 1951, based on a family recipe of Emily Brennan.

 It was named after Richard Foster, the chairman of the New Orleans Crime Commission and a friend of restaurant owner Owen Brennan.